goob8079/simple-password-gen/README.md

 has the ability to include one of each ASCII character,  with the exception of \n \t \r \x0b \x0c and  ' '

-now, there is a feature that asks users if they want to add symbols or numbers to their passwords.
+There is a feature that asks users if they want to add symbols or numbers to their passwords.

-added a feature to determine password strength.

-if anything other than "y" or "n" is typed in when asked to include numbers or symbols, a message will come up asking the user to type either "y" or "n".

-planning to add a UI (I have no idea how to create one so it will take a while).
+A UI was created for the code, but I'm still trying to fix a few small things.
+Notably, the issue where if you select "y" or "n" for either the "add symbols?" or "add numbers?" prompts, after pressing OK and a password is genereted and then you change the options for either of the two prompt, it doesn't update, so it'll stay stuck at the first option you chose.
+It's going to take a bit of time for me to fix it.